mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 > *For thick samples, it is recommended to use theoretical PSF.* <br>
 > *For badly aligned microscopes, better to use measured PSF.*

 * This how-to-guide uses a calculated PSF.
 If you want to use a measured PSF it needs to be acquired and prepared before launching the deconvolution wizard.
-See section at the end of this page for a brief summary.
+See the section at the end of this page for a summary.

 <img src="pics/huygens_deconvolution/huygens_6a_importpsf.png" width="400">